mariaelenaguer/mariaelenaguer.github.io/Research.md

 ### Publications

-[Child labour in Uganda : An annotated bibliography](/Uganda-1.pdf) joint with Vanessa Cordeiro
+"Child labour in Uganda: An annotated bibliography" (joint with Vanessa Cordeiro) 2022 , [Work No Child’s Business (WNCB) ](/Uganda-1.pdf)